AdobeDocs/contributor.en/help/localization/machine-translation.md

 ---
 title: Language Support for Adobe Experience Cloud Product Documentation
-seo-title: Language Support for Adobe Experience Cloud Product Documentation
 description: The guide describes how you can contribute suggestions and additions to the Adobe documentation site.
-seo-description: The guide describes how you can contribute to the [!UICONTROL Adobe Experience Cloud] technical documentation.
 ---

 # Language Support for Adobe Experience Cloud Product Documentation